Mortgage Payment: How it Works and How to Calculate It

 Pros

-- Provides a clear monthly cost for financing
+- Provides a stable, predictable monthly cost

 Cons